amberstar/State/README.md

 #### Example:
 Whether you use the data modeler and code generation, or you code your models by hand, it is very easy to define models with State.
 This is a complete model as it would be generated, or defined by hand.
-The example shows you have constants, optionals, and composition of other models.
+The example shows you can have constants, optionals, and composition of other models.

 ```swift
 public struct MyModel : Model {